Ironhack-WDFT-Lisbon/w4-d1-exercise-destructuring/README.md

 Considering the provided array of movies:

-1. Deconstruct the first 3 movies from the IMDBTop25 array and spread the rest of the movies into a new array called restOfMovies
+1. Destructure the first 3 movies from the IMDBTop10 array and spread the rest of the movies into a new array called restOfMovies
-2. Deconstruct the score of the first movie into a new variable called firstMovieScore
+2. Destructure the score of the first movie into a new variable called firstMovieScore
-3. Deconstruct the rottenTomatoes score of the second movie from the movies array
+3. Destructure the rottenTomatoes score of the second movie from the movies array
-4. Descontruct form each movie the title and year, and store them in a new array called moviesInfo
+4. Destructure form each movie the title and year, and store them in a new array called moviesInfo